Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

 - Anything looking (even partly) human has red blood.
 And yes daemon fishes have legs...
 - The least effort will always be prefered because I do this on my spare time, and basically my (valuable) spare time is shared between a ton of other projects and non negociable family duties.
 All the sources been given, more patient people can probably improve the hack.
+- The game must look gore but must of all, genuine.

 ## Which tools ?